DusuTimothy/banking-system-task/README.md

 ## Architecture note

-Each function lives in its own file (one function = one module).
-Barrel files (`db.js`, `*Controller.js`, `hash.js`, etc.) re-export those modules so routes and other callers keep the same import paths.
+Feature logic is split into focused one-function modules.
+A few barrels (`db.js`, `userController.js`, `hash.js`, `authSchema.js`) re-export related modules so callers can import a stable facade where that helps.

 ## Project structure